moiSentineL/moisentinel.github.io/src/blog/God is Evil.md

 What if it isn't what we thought all along?
 What if it isn't a supernatural, omnipotent, omnipresent, omniscient being?
 What if God is not "God"?

 And what about the possibility that God is **Evil**?
 We haven't considered that yet, have we?
-I read it for the first time in [existentialcomics.com](https://existentialcomics.com/comic/535), and then I discussed the topic with my friends.
+I read about it for the first time in [existentialcomics.com](https://existentialcomics.com/comic/535), and then I discussed the topic with my friends.
 That question intrigues me.
 What if, really, God is Evil?

 That would change everything, or maybe not.
 There are a few plausible outcomes: people will then stop believing in God, or blame others: "It's YOUR God" unlike if God is good: "It's OUR God".
 Or something completely different altogether.
 Perhaps it will change their standards.
 "Evil" will become the new "good", as jain put it.